-- Check the brake band on the chain brake for wear.

-- Check the clutch centre, clutch drum and clutch spring for wear.

-- Clean the outside of the carburettor.

-- 4. Check the fuel filter.
-Change if necessary.

-- 5. Clean the inside of the fuel tank.

-- 6. Clean the inside of the oil tank.

-- 7. Check all cables and connections.
+- Check the brake band on the chain brake for wear. - Check the clutch centre, clutch drum and clutch spring for wear. - 3.
+Clean the outside of the carburettor. - Check the fuel filter.
+Change if necessary. - 5.
+Flush the inside off the fuel tank with gasoline. - 6.
+Flush the inside of the oil tank with gasoline. - 7.
+Check all cables and connections.